Future of Hudson River Housing program in doubt

 In the meantime, while the staff looks for new funding and revamps the veterans’ program, more families are coming in.

 With the federal grant, “if there was an emergency, and we needed money, HRH would make a decision that day,” Reid says.
 “Sometimes we got it in the same hour.
 But now we’re working with much larger organizations for funding, and they tell us we have to wait two weeks.
 Meanwhile you have a family sitting outside on the street with no place to go and it’s snowing.
 We can’t wait two weeks.
 So our problem is, what can we do for them?”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.